VasiliuIonela/Project-OrangeHRM/README.md

 * Verify the edit functionality of the Currency by clicking on the currency name.
 * Verify the delete functionality of a  Pay Grade.
 * Verify the add employment status functionality when mandatory field are completed with valid data.
-* Verify the save button functionality when field is left blank in Add Emplyment Status.
+* Verify the save button functionality when fields are left blank in Add Emplyment Status.
 * Verify you can edit employment status by clicking the empolyment status name.
 * Verify the delete functionality of an Emplyment status by clicking on the check box next to employment status name.
 * Verify you can add a job category when required field is completed.